 Dogs grow out of the condition when their skeleton matures.

 GSDs are also known to potentially be affected by degenerative myelopathy.

-Myelopathy is a spinal cord disease which stops the dog from using his back legs and can result in the dog being euthanised.
+Myelopathy is a spinal cord disease which stops the dog from using his back legs and can result in the dog being euthanized.

-German Shepherd a more than averagely prone to allergies.
+German Shepherd are more than averagely prone to allergies.